Advertiser Disclosure

 The Chase Sapphire Reserve® and Chase Sapphire Preferred® Card are incredibly popular, and for good reason.
 These cards open up the ability to earn Chase Ultimate Rewards points, which is one of the best transferrable points currencies available today.

-Not only that, but they both have a new, elevated welcome offer:
+Not only that, but they both come with welcome offers for new applicants:

 I applied for the Chase Sapphire Reserve card as soon as it was introduced in 2016, and it’s been in my wallet ever since.
-My husband has a Chase Sapphire Preferred card (you can’t have both), so we are intimately familiar with both cards in my household.
+My husband has a Chase Sapphire Preferred card, so we are intimately familiar with both cards in my household.

 While both of these cards are worth it on their own, there are additional cards that pair with them perfectly, giving you access to supercharged earnings and additional benefits.